Supervisor Joseph S. Saladino

 josephsaladino@oysterbay-ny.gov

 To further protect the checkbooks of residents, Supervisor Saladino instilled fiscal discipline and landmark reforms that together have laid the groundwork for our future.
-Without raising property taxes, his administration turned a multi-million dollar deficit into a $62.2 million surplus in just four years.
+Without raising property taxes, his administration turned a multi-million-dollar deficit into a $88 million surplus.
 A commitment to restricting long-term borrowing, along with fiscally sound policies and conservative budgeting principles, has helped decrease the Town’s debt by a historic $187 million – the largest reduction of debt in Town history.
-The Town’s financial turnaround has been recognized with seven upgrades from two independent Wall Street credit rating firms.
-Additionally, the New York State Comptroller’s Office removed the Town of Oyster Bay from its fiscal stress monitoring list for the first time since the program’s inception in 2013.
+The Town’s financial turnaround has been recognized with eight upgrades from two independent Wall Street credit rating firms.
+Additionally, the New York State Comptroller’s Office entirely removed the Town of Oyster Bay from its fiscal stress monitoring list.
+This financial turnaround was accomplished while also increasing services, upgrading parks, and repaving over 35% of town roadways.

 Supervisor Saladino delivered on his pledge to enhance ethics, transparency and accountability in government.
-From the creation of a new independent Board of Ethics with real and meaningful oversight to disclosure requirements for contractors, vendors and high level employees, actions were taken to prevent conflicts of interest and misdeeds.
-Additionally, a Federal agent who previously worked with the FBI, CIA and DEA was hired to serve as the Town’s first-ever Inspector General to help the Supervisor protect the wallets of taxpayers by overseeing contracts and procurement.
+From the creation of an independent Inspector General’s Office to the appointment of an independent Board of Ethics with real and meaningful oversight, the Town has safeguards in place and disclosure requirements for contractors, vendors and employees to prevent misdeeds and conflicts of interest.
 To enhance transparency, the administration enhanced live-streaming of town board meetings and improved the Town’s website.
-Reforms were long overdue and the good-government organizations, Reclaim New York and the Empire Center, recognized Supervisor Saladino and the Town Board for proactively improving transparency and providing residents unprecedented access to government.
+Reforms were long overdue and the good-government organizations, Reclaim New York and the Empire Center, recognized Supervisor Saladino and the Town Board for proactively improving transparency and provide residents unprecedented access to government.

 A strong advocate for the environment and safe drinking water, Joseph Saladino has led the fight for the complete hydraulic containment and remediation of the Grumman-Navy plume.
 As a State Assemblyman, he authored and passed milestone legislation to begin the state’s process of cleaning up the largest and most highly-concentrated plume of dangerous chemicals in a sole source aquifer anywhere in the nation.
-This legislation paved the way for the $585 million remediation initiative launched by New York State.
-As Supervisor, Joseph Saladino jumpstarted the environmental cleanup of a decades-closed contaminated ballfield at Bethpage Community Park.
+This legislation paved the way for the remediation initiative launched by New York State.
+As Supervisor, Joseph Saladino jumpstarted the environmental cleanup of a contaminated ballfield and complete remediation of Bethpage Community Park.
 His ongoing commitment to the environment remains steadfast in his role as Town Supervisor, where he continues environmental initiatives aimed at protecting the Town’s natural resources and drinking water, including its miles of pristine waterways, open space and wildlife refuges on both the North and South Shores.
 At the same time, Supervisor Saladino has launched quality of life initiatives to tear down zombie homes, improved parks and beaches, and also significantly increased funding for road repaving.
+He has successfully stopped progressive plans from New York State lawmakers to flood single-family home neighborhoods with high density apartment buildings.
 On his watch, the Town of Oyster Bay earned recognition as a Climate Smart Community and was also named a leader by NYSERDA for helping assist residents with obtaining residential solar panel permits.

 Prior to serving as Town Supervisor, Joseph Saladino served residents in the New York State Assembly for six terms where he was one of the original sponsors of – and approved – New York State’s Property Tax Cap and STAR Rebate Checks.
 He was a leading advocate for Megan’s Law, which requires law enforcement authorities to make information available to the public regarding registered sex offenders.
 Supervisor Saladino began his career in broadcast journalism as a news anchor and reporter with Long Island’s largest television and radio station.
 He also worked with a Long Island civil engineering firm immersed in civil construction and environmental engineering projects.
 A lifelong community volunteer, he is a 30 year member and past Kiwanis Club President, where he received the distinguished “Kiwanian of the Year” award.
 He has been named an honorary member of the Massapequa Fire Department Companies 4 and 6.
 He has spent decades serving the community as a volunteer, including as a member of the Lions Club, the Sons of Italy-Columbus Lodge, the Chamber of Commerce, and as a former Trustee of the Historical Society.
 He was inducted into the Massapequa High School Hall of Fame and the Massapequa Mustangs Hall of Fame.

 Supervisor Saladino is an outdoorsman, mountain climber, experienced fisherman and boater, who has studied marine resources and has brought this background to the government, protecting our waterways and preserving clean and plentiful drinking water.
-He has a love for music and enjoys jamming with his band at local restaurants throughout the Town of Oyster Bay.
+He is a musician and enjoys jamming with his band at local restaurants throughout the Town of Oyster Bay.
 He attended Tulane University and holds a Master’s Degree from the New York Institute of Technology, where he graduated Summa Cum Laude.
+Joseph and his wife Halina reside in Massapequa, and are the proud parents of three daughters.